UlteSoft/uwvm2/benchmark/0001.utils/0003.xxh3/readme.md

 - clones the official [xxHash](https://github.com/Cyan4973/xxHash) repository
   into `benchmark/0001.utils/0003.xxh3/outputs/xxhash` (unless `XXHASH_DIR`
   is set to an existing checkout),
-- builds a single C++ benchmark binary that links both uwvm2’s xxh3 and xxHash’s `XXH3_64bits` (header-only mode),
+- builds three C++ binaries: one data generator and two per-implementation benchmark binaries (xxHash and uwvm2), all sharing the same input file,
-- runs the benchmark and prints a simple throughput comparison (GiB/s).
+- runs the generator once, then runs each benchmark in a separate process and prints a simple throughput comparison (GiB/s).

 ## Running the benchmark